openvinotoolkit/model_server/docs/stateful_models.md

 | Could not find sequence control input in expected tensor proto field uint32_val. | INVALID_ARGUMENT | N/A |
 | Special input proto does not contain tensor shape information. | INVALID_ARGUMENT | N/A |

+### Idle sequence cleanup <a name="stateful_cleanup"></a>

+Once started sequence might get dropped for some reason like lost connection etc. In this case model server will not receive SEQUENCE_END signal and will not free sequence resources.
+To prevent keeping idle sequences indefinitely, model server launches sequence cleaner thread that periodically scans stateful models and checks if their sequences received any valid inference request recently.
+If not, such sequences are removed, their resources are freed and their ids can be reused.

+There are two parameters that regulate sequence cleanup.
+One is `sequence_cleaner_poll_wait_minutes` which holds the value of time interval between next scans.
+If there has been not a single valid request with particular sequence id between two consecutive checks, the sequence is considered idle and gets deleted.

+`sequence_cleaner_poll_wait_minutes` is a server parameter and is common for all models.
+By default period of time between two consecutive cleaner scans is set to 5 minutes.
+Setting this value to 0 disables sequence cleaner.

+Stateful model can either be subject to idle sequence cleanup or not.
+You can set this **per model** with `idle_sequence_cleanup` parameter.
+If set to `true` sequence cleaner will check that model.
+Otherwise sequence cleaner will ommit that model and its inactive sequences will not get removed.
+By default this value is set to `true`.

 ## Known limitations <a name="stateful_limitations"></a>